Unlocking Euclidean Problems with Isotropic Initialization: Asymptotic nets with a constant angle

 We already know what to do whenever we face a hard Euclidean problem: consider its isotropic analog, that is, the surfaces with a constant \emph{isotropic} angle $\gamma$ between asymptotic curves.
 This is equivalent to the constant ratio $H^2/K=-\cot^2\gamma$.
 See \cite{Yorov-etal}.

-It is striking that there is a simple approximate analytic expression for \blueit{such} \emph{isotropic CPRC surfaces} when the angle $\gamma$ is not too far from $90^\circ$ (nothing like that is available in the Euclidean case).
+It is striking that there is a simple approximate analytic expression for such \emph{isotropic \bluer{CRPC} surfaces} when the angle $\gamma$ is not too far from $90^\circ$ (nothing like that is available in the Euclidean case).

 The formula is especially elegant if one uses the complex coordinate $w=x+iy$ in the $xy$-plane.
 Using the complex derivatives $f_w:=\frac{1}{2}\left(f_x-if_y\right)$ and $f_{\bar w}:=\frac{1}{2}\left(f_x+if_y\right)$, we write the isotropic mean and Gaussian curvatures of a surface $z=f(w)$ as $H=2f_{w\bar w}$ and $K=4f_{w\bar w}^2-4f_{ww}f_{\bar w\bar w}$.
 The equation $H^2/K=-\cot^2\gamma=\mathrm{const}$ takes the form (up to an overall sign)